Petrobras shares slump as Brazil's Bolsonaro doubles down on intervention

 In comments to Brazil’s Radio Bandeirantes on Monday, Joaquim Silva e Luna, the man tapped by Bolsonaro on Friday to take the reins from Roberto Castello Branco, floated the idea of a government fund, or “cushion”, to lessen the effects of fluctuating fuel prices on consumers.

-Bolsonaro doubled down on his criticism of Castello Branco, mocking his decision to social distance since the beginning of the coronavirus pandemic, the severity of which the president has repeatedly played down.
+Bolsonaro doubled down on his criticism of Castello Branco, mocking his decision to social distance since the beginning of the coronavirus pandemic, the severity of which the president has repeatedly minimized.

 “Now, the current Petrobras chief executive, let’s be very clear, has been at home for 11 months without working, working remotely.
 Now, the boss has to be on the front line,” Bolsonaro said, adding: “This is for me unacceptable.”